Myths and Facts About Influenza

 Myth: You should not receive the flu vaccine if you’re pregnant.

 Fact: Influenza vaccination is the best and safest way for pregnant women to protect themselves from the flu.
 Pregnant women are more prone to severe illness from the flu, including hospitalizations and even death.
 Pregnant women who are vaccinated are significantly less likely to have a miscarriage or a premature baby.
 Because the flu vaccine is not recommended for children younger than 6 months of age, pregnant women who get vaccinated during pregnancy pass their immunity to their newborn baby, which helps protect them from getting influenza which can be deadly.
-Keep in mind that pregnant women are not recommended for the nasal spray vaccine.

 Myth: There is nothing you can do if your child gets the flu.